Things to do in Knoxville TN

 Eat –Altruda’s Italian Restaurant

-for some amazing Italian food.
+In the mood for some amazing Italian food?
+Altruda’s is the best in Knoxville!
 This Mom & Pop place is specific only to West Knoxville and should be a bucket list item for everyone!
-Here’s their address: 125 N Peters Rd, Knoxville, TN 37923 Call ahead or you will be waiting for hours for a table!
+Here’s the address: 125 N Peters Rd, Knoxville, TN 37923 Call ahead or you will be waiting for hours for a table!
 Here’s the number: (865) 690-6144